Mampenda/Multiprogramming/semantics_of_promise_graphs/semantics_LaTeX_solution.md

 & \text{The effect of this is that, despite the promise already being resolved, the reaction being registered is }
 \text{scheduled for execution.} \newline \newline
 & \text{In other words: } \newline
-& \textbf{This rule schedules the reaction being registered of a resolved promise for execution}
+& \textbf{This rule schedules the reaction of a resolved promise for execution}
 \end{flalign}$$
 ---